 Examples of necessary integrated transformation

 - Imagine that you engage in the improvement of a production line.
 You develop mini-business units to communicate and solve problems, reorganise the line, reduce work in progress and inventory but the upstream department is still delivering based on planning and long runs and not on the requirements of the improved downstream line.
-Too much inventory of what is not needed now is available and not enough of what is required: there isn’t any service level agreement between the two departments.
+Too much inventory of what is not needed now is available and not enough of what is required.
 The overall performance is not improving.
 Most of the improvement effort is wasted.
 People get demoralised.

 - Pushed by one of its customers, an organisation decides to embark in the process of certifying its business management system under ISO 9001.
 Top leadership doesn’t understand that it is an opportunity to transform the organisation into a more profitable version of itself, through the increase of clarity and control of processes and reduction of risk to the business.
 Quality Assurance carries the can, the Accounts department the cost.
 Management of change is aimed at ensuring compliance, not transformation.
-Middle management is miffed during and after the rollout.
+Middle management is miffed.
 Quality is seen as a cost.
-The quality management system is imposed on people and not integrated into the fabric of the organisation.
+The Quality management system is imposed on people and not integrated into the fabric of the organisation.

 - A system of Continuous Improvement is developed by the CI department.
 Industrial engineers are deployed.
 Improvement Projects are identified and run.
-Outcomes range from interesting to great.
+Outcomes are somewhat a success.
 Standards are created, but they are not properly integrated into the existing management system.
 Controls or KPIs are not in place.
 There is a lack of continuity for training.
 The personnel responsible for the improvement retires, is promoted or another manager takes over the department.
 Six months later, the new standards have been compromised.
 Performance goes back to historical levels.

 At the end of this post, what are our lessons learnt?